cng04/NBA-Champion-Predictor-Project/README.md

 In this project, I used each (active) team's per-game stats (PTS, REB, AST, TOV) as well as their advanced stats in each season from 1996 to 2022 to predict who would be the NBA Champion that season.

+## **Summary**
+The full predictions of the most likely NBA champion per season is in the PREDICTIONS folder.
+See predictions_2023_NBA_champion.csv for predictions of the 2023 NBA Season and see predictions_1996_2022_NBA_champion_ridge.csv for the predictions fro the 1996 - 2022 NBA Seasons.

+In the above files, the higher the Predicted_Score, the more likely the team is to win the NBA champion.
+See **Cleaning and Parsing the Data** below for how each team's playoff score was determined for that season.

+In short, NBA Champion received 10 points, Runner-Up received 7 points, teams that lost in the Conference Finals received 4 points, teams that lost in the Conference Finals received 4 points, teams that lost in the Conference Semi-finals received 2 points, teams that lost in the First Round received 1 point and teams that didn't make the playoffs at all received no points.

 ## **Web Scraping**

 I first web-scraped the per-game and advanced stats using WebDriver from Python's Selenium Library and those files are in the _**PER_GAME_STATS**_ and _**ADVANCED_STATS**_ folders respectively. <br><br> To quantify how well each team ended up performing in the playoffs (whether they won the Championship / Lost in the Finals / Missed the Playoffs Entirely) which is the dependent variable that the model will be trained on, I web-scraped a playoff bracket and this data can be found in the _**PLAYOFFS_DATA**_ folder.